Quick Overview and History of the Ngoni People

 By 1848 after Zwangendaba’s death, succession conflicts divided the Ngoni.
 Zwangendaba’s followers and the Maseko Ngoni finally established 7 substantial Ngoni kingdoms in Malawi, Tanzania, and Zambia.

-Although the Ngoni were mainly agriculturalists, their major purpose to raid other kingdoms and migrate northward was cattle.
+Although the Ngoni people were mainly agriculturalists, their major purpose to raid other kingdoms and migrate northward was cattle.
 Being known as refugees running away from Shaka is so overstated; it is believed that less than 1,000 Ngoni passed the Zambezi River during the 1830s.
-These attacked the north, forcefully marrying women and joining men into their fighting battalions.
-Their reputation became so prestigious that by 1921, just in Nyasaland, 245,833 people claimed to be Ngoni yet few spoke Ngoni, the Zulu dialect.
+These attacked the North, forcefully marrying women and joining Ngoni warriors in their fighting battalions.
+Their reputation became so prestigious that by 1921, just in Nyasaland, 245,833 people claimed to be part of the Ngoni tribe yet few spoke Ngoni, the Zulu dialect.

 The Ngoni made conquered subjects join their organization and warfare, making them more of a ruling class instead of an ethnic group, and in 1906 few people were pure descendants of the Ngoni.
 It was only following the decline of Ngoni status that the tribal awareness of the component groups started to rise, together with their recorded numbers.
 During the early 1930s, the Nyasa, Tonga, Ngonde, and other groups re-ignited claiming their original tribal status.